Landowner statements and deposits

 - a declaration under section 31(6) of the1980 Act;

 - a statement under section 15A (1) of the 2006 Act.

-The 2013 regulations also made provision for a prescribed application form which allows landowners to submit to the authority a single application for both highways and greens purposes.
-However, as from 1 October 2013, the council can now charge a fee to cover the costs of processing any application received.
+The regulations also made provision for a prescribed application form which allows landowners to submit to the authority a single application for both highways and greens purposes.
+The council can charge a fee to cover the costs of processing any application received.

 Make an application to protect your land

 There is a single application form which allows for both highways statements and declarations, and landowner statements.
 The application form and guidance can be found on GOV.UK .